material-components/material-components-ios/contributing/checklist.md

 ### IBDesignable Support for UIView Subclasses (If possible)

-Consider adding support for IBDesignable.
-If you have created a public subclass of UIView this may be as simple as adding IB_DESIGNABLE above your @interface declaration. **Note:** Do not include @IBIspectable as it interferes with UIAppearance support.
+Consider adding support for [IBDesignable](http://nshipster.com/ibinspectable-ibdesignable/).
+If you have created a public subclass of UIView this may be as simple as adding IB_DESIGNABLE above your @interface declaration. **Note:** Do not include @IBInspectable as it interferes with UIAppearance support.

 ```Objective-C